bwcheung/clinic-accelerator-take-home/README.md

 # Clinic Accelerator Take Home Assignment

+note: I added a convert2 as a sample of using only openpyxl to preserve some cell formatting.

 ## How to run (Python 3.13.9)
   1. clone repo and cd into the folder using a termainl
   2. run in terminal: pip install -r requirements.txt